-Best of all, Palm Springs has awesome weather in February when most places in the US are still cold.
+Best of all, Palm Springs has awesome weather on Valentine’s Day when most places in the US are still cold.
 It’s the absolutely perfect weather to lift up the spirits and enjoy the wonderful outdoors and indoors.

 Contributed by Wendy Werneth